Crime Reduction Fund

 - Tier 2 – bids of up to £50,000 for two year projects

 Your group will be expected to demonstrate a commitment to the proposed project either in terms of financial commitment, match funding, resources, or ‘in kind’ support for the project, in addition to the funding being requested from the CSP.
 This can include volunteer time.

 If you are applying for Tier 2 funding you may be invited in to come and present your project to our panel.
 We will be in touch to arrange this if this is the case.

 When can I apply?

-There are four waves of funding that can be applied for throughout the year, and the next deadline for applications to be submitted is
+There are four funding rounds throughout the year.
+The next deadline for applications to be submitted is 29 August 2019.

 Things to consider

 If there is information missing from your application we will contact you to request the missing information, usually by email.
 Any additional information requested must be returned by the funding wave closing date.
-Please be aware that due to the quick turnaround between closing dates and our Board meeting, we are unable to consider late applications, instead these will be carried over to the next wave where this is possible.
+Please be aware that due to the quick turnaround between closing dates and our board meeting, we are unable to consider late applications.
+Instead these will be carried over to the next wave, where this is possible.

 The CRF grant should not be applied for in respect of the following:

 - Groups who cannot demonstrate evidence of their own fund raising efforts or contribution to the project detailed in the application

 - Projects to premises used solely as places of worship (projects benefitting the wider community and partnership endeavours are eligible to apply)

 - Retrospective applications, for example to reimburse money already spent

 - Schools and colleges

 - Political groups or groups promoting political activities

 - Groups or organisations where the majority of the membership live outside of North Lincolnshire Council boundaries

 - Groups whose activities exclude young people under 18 years